-- 1. Calculate the mean value of given 20 leaves. - 2.
-Calculate the median of the given sample of 20 leaves. - 3.
-Find out the mode value of given 20 leaves. - 4.
-To complete correlation of leaf length & breadth of a given leaf sample. - 5.
-To perform the t-test for the given data of sample.
-(Leaves) - 6.
-To perform the Chi- Square test for the given data. - 7.
-To calculate Standard deviation from the data (Sample).
+- 1. Calculate the mean value of given leaves samples. - 2.
+Calculate the median of the given sample of leaves samples. - 3.
+Find out the mode value of given leaves samples. - 4.
+To determine correlation between given samples. - 5.
+To perform the t-test of the given data/ sample. - 6.
+To perform the Chi- Square test of given data. - 7.
+To calculate standard deviation, and variance of the data set.